 Good wines are produced in Turkey for centuries as it is one of the most ancient wine-producing countries in the world.
 Turkish regions adjacent to Georgia and Iran played a major role in promoting wine culture in the country.
 Some people are of the opinion that Noah first planted vineyards and drank wine after the flood in a Turkish region.
 Archeological evidence suggests that wine in Turkey is produced about 7000 years ago.
-Furthermore, it is assumed that the oldest civilizations such as Hattians and Hittites, produced wines in the Anatolia region at that time.
-The wine was a significant part of their social life.
+Furthermore, it is assumed that the oldest civilizations, such as Hattians and Hittites, produced wines in the Anatolia region at that time.
+Wine was a significant part of their social life.
 They also had Gods and festivals, expressing the importance of wine in their cultural and religious life.

 The culture of wine production and consumption was a part of Ottoman rulers.
 It played a crucial role in the history of Turkey and was one of the factors involved in the downfall of the Ottoman Empire.
 Sultan Selim II, born in 1524 AD, was the son of the famous Ottoman ruler, Suleyman The Magnificent.
-He was famous for his love with wine and is known as Selim the Drunkard.
+He was famous for his love of wine and is known as Selim the Drunkard.

 Ottoman Empire expanded to its maximum size during his father’s rule, but the Drunkard ruler had the least interest in the rule and handed over power to his ministers.
 He was focused only on drinking quality wines, which resulted in the downfall of the Ottoman empire.
-Apart from its impact on the downfall of the empire, Wine production flourished during the last period of Ottoman Empire, and Turkey exported wines to Europe during the Phylloxera epidemic.
+Apart from its impact on the downfall of the empire, Wine production flourished during the last period of the Ottoman Empire, and Turkey exported wines to Europe during the Phylloxera epidemic.
 Wine production was significantly reduced after the fall of the Ottoman Empire in World War I. However, the wine industry was re-established and modernized in the 1980s.

 Vinkara vineyards in the Anatolia region.
 Photo by Nicole Hakli.

 Wine is a part of Turkish culture and cuisine.
 It is easily available throughout the country in shops, markets and supermarkets.
-Wine is available to legal age (18 years) at the pre-defined time of the day.
+Wine is available to the legal age (18 years) at the pre-defined time of the day.
 Hotels, bars and restaurants serve 24 hours a day. .
-Raki is the national alcoholic drink oI Turkey.
+Raki is the national alcoholic drink of Turkey.
 When water or ice cubes are added, it turns white.
 That’s why known as Lion Milk.

 According to the Turkish Statistical Institute,74% of Turkish above 15 years abstain from alcohol The same study suggested that 90 % of Turkish women between 25-74 years never consumed alcohol during their lifetimes.
 Similarly, men between 24-74 years never drank alcohol throughout their lives.